 Diploma Program

-Supply Chain Transportation & Logistics 200
+Supply Chain Transportation & Logistics Co-op

 This program focuses on the fundamental aspects of Supply Chain Transportation and Logistics as well as project management.
-Supply Chain Management is a broad term that includes a variety of roles and functions such as; operations, purchasing, warehousing, distribution and logistics.
+Supply chain management is a broad term that includes a variety of roles and functions such as; operations,purchasing,warehousing, distribution and logistics.
 The needs and diversity of roles can also depend on the industry, when it comes to the daily responsibilities of a supply chain professional.

 - Material Coordinator